EVBTales/EVBTales/AuburnE1.md

 “I d-didn’t do much t-talking.” you say, more matter of factly than with spite.

 “Are you okay?”
 You let the question hang in the air for quite a while, unsure of how to answer it.
 “I guess that is a hard question to answer right now, isn’t it?”
-Fable leans back with hands in the dirt and begins humming one of the most recent tunes the villagers had played for us.
+Fable leans back with hands in the dirt and begins humming one of the most recent tunes the villagers had played for you.

 “W-what do we do n-next?”